(03) 9347 7100

 What happens if I have an early miscarriage?

 If necessary one can have a suction curettage much the same way as if there was no suture.
-The suture is not that tight and it is possible to dilate the cervix and insert the curette.
+The suture is not that tight and it is possible to dilate the cervix and insert a number 8 suction curette.